Postcard Stories: Collection One

 “Because I am not beautiful enough for You,” she answered.

 He smiled at her.
 “Did I not make you?”
 He asked.

 “Do I make anything that is not beautiful?”
 He asked again.

 “Well, no!”
 Glory answered.
-She raised her head, and spread her petals wide for Him to see.
-From that day onward, not matter how sad Glory is, she always opens her petals in the morning to show her love to God.
+She raised her head and spread her petals wide for Him to see.
+From that day onward, no matter how sad Glory is, she always opens her petals in the morning to show her love to God.